Implementation considerations

 Will my end user’s device be supported?

-For CWT credential digital passes, we utilise Apple and Google’s built-in digital wallets – Apple Wallet and Google Wallet (formally known as Google Pay).
+For CWT credential digital passes, we utilize Apple and Google’s built-in digital wallets – Apple Wallet and Google Wallet (formally known as Google Pay).
 There are some ifs and buts – however, if your user base is mostly on the latest OS’s supported list, you should be covered.

 That being said, it is highly recommended to also implement CWT credential PDFs.
 Having both digital passes and PDFs available provides your user choices – perhaps they don’t want to have a digital pass, perhaps they don’t have a smartphone, perhaps they would prefer to have a backup hardcopy on hand… the list goes on.